 The insulin your child is missing can be replaced with shots of insulin (injections).
 Some children also use insulin pumps.
 Then your child's body can burn glucose for energy.
 This helps keep your child's blood sugar within a health range.

 There are many types of insulin.
-Here are types your child will use:
+Here are types your child will most likely use:

 Fast-acting insulin.
 Fast-acting insulin must be taken with meals.
 Give it to your child within 15 minutes before your child eats.